 Cleaner/Housekeeper: You can advertise in your local newspapers (delivered weekly) or call one of the many listings in the back of them.
 Agencies (see nannies below for details) can find you domestic staff but you will pay a bit of a chunky finders fee (but they do the legwork for you).
 Best bet is to ask locally to ensure someone trustworthy.

-Babysitter: A good starting point is www.findababysitter.com.au - for a small registration fee you have access to loads of babysitters in your area-you can also advertise for babysitters, nannies and after school help.
+Babysitter: A good starting point is www.babysits.com.au, who also provide their services to parents in other major Australian cities.
+Usefully, they publish information on babysitting rates around Australia.
 Often you will find notices pinned up at playgroups or you can post your own advert-the local schools are also a good place to advertise.
 Best bet is asking neighbours if they have older kids-which means no driving them home, a parent near by in case of a drama and far cheaper than an agency (for agencies see above in nanny section).

 Tradesman: Rental agencies have contracted plumbers/electricians/maintenance men they use on their properties.
 You may have to chase them a few times but work is generally reliable-be careful booking your own as they may not agree to cover the costs. www.sydneytradesmen.com.au are a pretty reliable source if you can find your own.
 For those annoying DIY home issues-like hanging pictures or building IKEA furniture you can contact ‘Hire a Hubby’ who might be happier to help than your own.